rana854/Hello-World-CI-CD/README.md

-Certainly!
-Here's the revised README with proper formatting:

 # Jenkins Pipeline

 The Jenkins pipeline for our Python project is designed to automate essential development processes, including building, testing, and validation.
 By integrating Jenkins, a powerful CI/CD tool, into our workflow, we aim to streamline the deployment of code changes, ensuring efficiency and reliability throughout the development lifecycle.